iamon3/comingsoon/README.md

     - Java profiling : Analyze Heap Dump, Thread Dump thourgh tools JMap, jstack, jconsole, jvisualvm, Btrace (Production Equivalent),    DTrace etc
+    - Codahale Metrics : Java library which gives you unparalleled insight into what your code does in production.
+Toolkit of ways to measure the behavior of critical components in your production environment.

 Code Coverage